-↓ 4.
+□ 4.
 Install the servo arm on the aileron servo in the position shown.
 Both arms should be offset forward by the same angle.
 Glue the aileron servo into a fuselage aileron servo mount (F4).

-\Box 5.
-With the output shaft aft, glue the aileron servo into the cutout under the wing.
+□ 5.
+With the output shaft forward, glue the aileron servo into the cutout under the wing.

 □ 6.
-Glue the rudder servo into the rear servo mount in the left side of the fuselage.
+Glue the elevator servo into the front servo mount in the right side of the fuselage.
 The output shaft should be forward.

 □ 7.
-Glue the elevator servo into the front servo mount in the right side of the fuselage.
+Glue the rudder servo into the rear servo mount in the left side of the fuselage.
 The output shaft should be forward.

 ■ 8.
 Select two single-sided servo arms to fit the elevator and rudder servos you are using.
 Insert a Z-bend clevis into the outer hole of each arm.
 Mount the servo arms so that they point straight down with the servos centered.
-Cut a small hole in the fuselage to allow the elevator servo wire to pass through to the right side of the fuselage.

-9. Using an Easy-Touch[TM] bar sander with 220-grit sandpaper, sharpen the ends of all the 1mm [3/64"] carbon pushrods.
+□ 9.
+Using an Easy-Touch bar sander with 220-grit sandpaper, sharpen the ends of all the 1mm [3/64"] carbon pushrods.
 This will make it much easier to install them through the Z-bend clevises.

 □ 10.
-Slide a 1 x 117mm [3/64" x 4-5/8"] aileron pushrod through the clevises in the aileron horns and servo arms.
+Slide a 1 x 120mm [3/64" x 4-3/4"] aileron pushrod through the clevises in the aileron horns and servo arms.
 Adjust the clevises until the ailerons are centered with the servo centered.
 When you have the alignment correct, secure the pushrod with a drop of glue where the pushrod enters the clevis.
 Keep glue away from the end of the clevis where it pivots in the arm or horn.

 □ 11.
-Slide two pushrod guides (E3) onto the 1 x 300mm $[3/64" \times 11-7/8"]$ elevator pushrod and slide the pushrod through the clevises on the elevator servo arm and control horn.
+Slide two pushrod guides (E3) onto the 1 x 370mm $[3/64" \times 14-1/2"]$ elevator pushrod and slide the pushrod through the clevises on the elevator servo arm and control horn.
 Adjust the clevises until the elevator is centered with the servo centered.
 Secure the clevises with a drop of glue on each clevis where the pushrod enters it.